 2) Use Pictures and Videos

-Visual aids are another great tool for improving your SEO score and website content.
-By including pictures and videos people will stay on your page longer and search engines will reward your site with a higher ranking.
+Visual aids are another great tool for improving your SEO and website content.
+By including pictures and videos, people will stay on your page longer and search engines will reward your site with higher rankings.
 In addition to this, there are several other advantages for including images in your posts.

 3) Include Relevant Keywords in Your Content

-Keywords are a big deal and finding the right terms can be like hitting gold.
-Traffic will surge, people will buy more, and your site will prosper like never before.
+Keywords are a big deal and finding the right terms is almost like hitting gold.
+Traffic will surge, people will buy more and your site will prosper like never before, seriously!

 To figure out what keywords you should use, think about what people might search for when they want to find a website like yours.
 Additionally, you can use tools like Google Trends and Google Adwords to help you find popular search terms.

 Make a list of potential keywords and then try to incorporate them into your writing.
 This will help your content rank better and increase the number of visitors that you get through sites like Google.

 With that said, don’t overdo it.
 If you are selling bananas, don’t write “We have the best bananas, cheap bananas, yellow bananas…” just because you think it will improve your rankings.